 With the world's greatest climbers Chris Sharma and Adam Ondra working together it was only a matter of time, and eventually Ondra took the first ascent of "La Dura Dura" in February of 2013.
 A month later Sharma would also top out.
 Sharma's legacy and contribution to sport climbing cannot be understated and he may well be the most famous climber of his time.

 Sharma has set many new 9a+ and 9b routes including "First Ley", "El Bon Combat", "Papichulo", "Pachamama", "Fight or Flight", and more.
 These are all test pieces for world class climbers looking to prove themselves, and a testament to Chris Sharma's passion for climbing.
 He has put up many incredible boulders problems, traverses, and incredible Deep Water Solo's as well as owning two world class climbing gyms in Spain.
+He's also bolted and worked on multiple possible 9c projects that could become the hardest climbs in the world.

 Janja Garnbret - Competition Crusher